pomerium/pomerium/docs/docs/readme.md

 ### System Level

 Pomerium sits between end users and services which require strong authentication.
-After verifying identity with your IDP, Pomerium uses a configurable policy to decide how to route your user's request and if they are authorized to the service.
+After verifying identity with your identity provider (IdP), Pomerium uses a configurable policy to decide how to route your user's request and if they are authorized to the service.

 <img alt="pomerium architecture diagram" src="/pomerium-system-context.svg" width="65%">